-- The most important teaching will include formal courses of training see below In addition the trainees should take part in other learning activities provided including:

-- A programme of formal bleep-free regular teaching sessions to cohorts of trainees (e.g. a weekly core training hour of teaching within a Trust)

-- Case presentations

-- Journal clubs

-- Research and audit projects

-- Lectures and small group teaching

-- Grand Rounds

-- Clinical skills demonstrations and teaching

-- Critical appraisal and evidence based medicine and journal clubs

-- Joint specialty meetings

-- Attendance at training programmes organised on a deanery or regional basis, which are designed to cover aspects of the training programme outlined in this curriculum.
+- A programme of formal bleep-free regular teaching sessions to cohorts of trainees (e.g. a weekly core training hour of teaching within a Trust) - Case presentations - Journal clubs - Research and quality improvement/audit projects - Lectures and small group teaching - Grand Rounds - Clinical skills demonstrations and teaching - Critical appraisal and evidence based medicine and journal clubs - Joint specialty meetings - Attendance at training programmes organised by LETBs or on a regional basis, which are designed to cover aspects of the training programme outlined in this curriculum.